eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ### Generate

-The **Generate** action creates an executable form of the element, together with any associated outputs such as listings, and has the following available options:
+The **Generate** action enables you to select a processor group and create an executable form of the element, together with any associated outputs such as listings, and has the following available options:

 - **Generate in Place** enables you to generate the selected element in the same location where the element resides.